dssysolyatin/telegram2photoprism/README.md

 | --disallow-compressed-files                                                                | By default, Telegram compresses videos and images if they are not attached as files.
 The quality of the files is significantly reduced after compression.
 This option prohibits the bot from uploading compressed files to the PhotoPrism server | -                        |
 | -h, --help                                                                                 | Print help                                                                                                                                                                                                                                       | -                        |
 | -V, --version                                                                              | Print version                                                                                                                                                                                                                                    | -                        |

+# Code quality

+This is my first project using the Rust language.
+There are likely pieces of code which can be improved.
+If you have any suggestions, please create a pull request or issue.

 # TODO: